cbor-wg/cddl/draft-ietf-cbor-cddl.md

 ~~~

 Rule names can have generic parameters, which cause temporary
-assignments to the parameter names from the arguments given when
+assignments within the right hand sides to the parameter names from
-citing the rule name.
+the arguments given when citing the rule name.

 ~~~ abnf
 type = type1 S *("/" S type1 S)
 ~~~

 A type can be given as a choice between one or more types.
 The choice
-matches an instance if the instance matcnes any one of the types given
+matches an instance if the instance matches any one of the types given
 in the choice.
-The choice uses Parse Expression Grammar semantics:
+The choice uses Parse Expression Grammar (PEG) semantics:
 The first choice that matches wins.
 (As a result, the order of rules
 that contribute to a single rule name can very well matter.)